-As a kid, I loved shopping the bike catalogs.
+As a kid, I loved shopping the bicycle catalogs.
 There were always so many cool tools to look at buying.
 Of course, on my paper route income, I was in no position to buy any of them.

 As a bike shop employee, I often had customers come in and ask what tools they should buy for their home shop.
 Often, they’ve just gotten some “fun money” and want to drop a few hundred dollars to outfit their shop properly.

-Many of the manufacturers offer bike tool kits.
+Many of the manufacturers offer tool kits.
 You can purchase these pre-made collections of tools, and hopefully have one of everything you need.

 A more economical solution is to build a kit around YOUR bicycle and YOUR style of riding.
-There is little reason to have one of everything if that means buying tools your bike will never use.
+There is little reason to have one of everything if that means buying tools your bicycle will never use.

 Here are the tools I find myself using on a daily basis.

 Do I even need to put this on the list?